Gail Miller (businesswoman): Education

 In 2022, through her foundation, Miller donated $3.5 million to open the Miller Advanced Research and Solutions Center (MARS).
 MARS is a center at Weber State University that conducts research related to national defense with student participation.
 It is located near Hill Air Force Base.
 The new Missile and Energy Research Center is located in the same building as MARS.

 Miller sits on the board of trustees as an emeritus member at Salt Lake Community College (SLCC).
 She has been a major donor to the school for decades.
 In 2022, Miller and her family foundation donated $10 million to SLCC.
 The donation will be used to improve the building where the business school resides, which is now known as the Larry H. & Gail Miller Family Business Building.
 The business school is now known as the Gail Miller School of Business.
 This is the only business school in Utah named after a woman and one of only a few in the entire United States.

 As of 2024, the Sterling Scholar program was sponsored by the Larry H. & Gail Miller Family Foundation.
 The program awards scholarships to outstanding high-school seniors.

 In 2024, it was reported that Miller donated $2.5 million to the Huntsman School of Business at Utah State University through her family foundation.

-In 2024, the Miller family foundation donated $1 million toOgden-Weber Technical College to fund construction of its Pathway Building.
+In 2024, the Miller family foundation donated $1 million to Ogden-Weber Technical College to fund construction of its Pathway Building.
 The building will house classrooms and space for student services.

+In late 2025, the Miller family foundation provided partial funding to a Salt Lake City School District program that provides internet access to underprivileged students in the form of T-Mobile hotspots.
+The program is designed to help students complete school work and stay connected with their classmates.